ToniWonKanobi/theoveranalyzed.net/posts/2015/2/23/porsche-will-put-navigation-into-your-classic-911-if-you-really-want-it.md

 ***

-And on a less esthetic level, our modern-day reliance on technical amenities like [BTLE](https://en.wikipedia.org/wiki/Bluetooth_low_energy) and handsfree *could* -- if you're that sort of person -- make driving less enjoyable in their absence.[^3]
+And on a less esthetic level, our modern-day reliance on technical amenities like [BTLE](https://en.wikipedia.org/wiki/Bluetooth_low_energy) and handsfree *could* -- if you're that sort of person -- make driving less enjoyable in their absence.[^could]

-Porsche, ever the company to embrace its heritage, is offering a really classy-looking audio / navigation combo head unit for classic[^1] 911's.[^2]
+Porsche, ever the company to embrace its heritage, is offering a really classy-looking audio / navigation combo head unit for classic[^cl] 911's.[^mod]

 Patrick George for Jalopnik has the scoop:
 >It's more than just a nav system, too.
 It also has Bluetooth phone integration for calling and streaming audio, which is really nice, and an SD card for your music, and it's also a radio.
 The amp can even be connected to loud speakers, if you ever have a use for that.